 to cover the risk of anaphylaxis including stating that people being vaccinated must now stay at the vaccination centre for 15 minutes after receiving their vaccination for observation and staff overseeing the vaccination process must be trained in recognising anaphylaxis and familiar with resuscitation techniques for patients with anaphylaxis.

-Are there any contraindications with this vaccine?
+Are there any contraindications with the vaccine?

 People who are taking warfarin and anti-coagulants should discuss this with their healthcare professionals before receiving the vaccine.